All Products

 image

-3. Once the configuration is complete, click image to save the node.
+3. After the configuration is complete, click the image icon.

 • Create the ods_raw_log_d_emr table.

-Double-click the ods_raw_log_d_emr node to configure the ods_raw_log_d_emr node.
+Double-click the ods_raw_log_d_emr node.
+On the node configuration tab that appears, configure the ods_raw_log_d_emr node.

 CREATE EXTERNAL TABLE IF NOT EXISTS ods_raw_log_d_emr